ShawnBeasleyOTRS/doc-itsm/content/itsm-configuration-management/admin/cmdb-settings/config-items.rst

 1. Select a class from the drop-down menu in the left sidebar.
 2. Click on the *Change class definition* button.
-3. Add or edit the class definition in JSON format.
+3. Add or edit the class definition in YAML format.
 4. Click on the *Save* or *Save and finish* button.

 .. figure:: images/config-item-edit.png